-Understanding ulcerative colitis
+Understanding ulcerative colitis (UC)

 It may take up to six months for Imuran to begin to relieve your symptoms.
 Imuran can reduce the damage from inflammation that can lead to hospital visits and the need for surgery.

-Imuran can also cause potentially serious side effects, though.
+Imuran can also cause potentially serious side effects.
 While taking it, it’s a good idea to see your doctor as often as they suggest.
 That way, they can watch you closely for side effects.

 Increased risk of certain types of cancer

 Imuran lowers the activity of your immune system.
 This means your immune system may not work as well to fight off infections.
-As a result, infections are a fairly common side effect.
-Even though they’re common, infections can still be serious.
+As a result, the following types of infections are a fairly common side effect:

 Symptoms of an allergic reaction usually happen within the first few weeks of treatment.
 They include: